 The feature or technology depends on discontinued content from a third party.

-In this release the Spark connector is deprecated.
 Spark now has a built-in JDBC connector.
 If you use the Spark connector, you should modify your code to use the Spark JDBC connector.
-The Spark connector is still in this release, but it will be removed in the 2023.1 release.